In-Game-Collectables/IGC_Unity2021_URP/README.md

 ### Mesh
 * The character mesh should take up as much space possible within the renders without cutting anything off.
 * The mesh should not have any floating pieces.
-* Meshes should not have their backfaces missing if visible to the camera.
+* Meshes should not have their backfaces missing.
 ### Lighting & Materials
 * Having an evenly lit character will give the best results.
 Any shadows or lighting on the mesh will be baked into the final model.
 * Pure unlit shaders are not recommended.
 The meshing process needs shading to figure out the depth of points within a model.